runtimeverification/rv-match_testing/Goals.md

 [complete] 8.
 Get a job going on the `jenkins` machine.
 [todo] 9.
 Write a script which produces set {projects which build scripts have been updated since their last run}.
 [todo] 10.
 There are multiple individual tests that can be done individually for projects like {`cFE`, `spin`}.
 The scripts should be able to handle reporting results for more than just one test.
 [todo] 11.
 Work out build dependencies that don't work on Jenkins but do work locally on my personal VM.
+[todo] 12.
+Separate build and tests so build doesn't need to be redone for each test.